SusanneJandl/bachelors_thesis/chapters/3-background.typ

 A combination of using a fine-tuned model with RAG can improve the results even further but will decrease the flexibility of the system.
 When using a text generation model without specific fine-tuning on the topic, it is easy to replace the vector store and use the same system for different topics or update information.

-Due to the huge amount of available AI models for text generation, it can be very tricky to find the one that fits best for the specific purpose.
-In _@subsec:textgen #titles.textgen _ the models used in this thesis are introduced.

 RAG presents two main advantages over fine-tuning a pre-trained model.
 Fine-tuning requires a labeled dataset, which can be expensive to build, and a fine-tuned model is prone to outdated knowledge.